dunamismax/go-monorepo-template/README.md

 ## About This Project

-This repository is a **Go Monorepo Template**, designed to provide a robust and scalable starting point for your Go projects.
-It includes a variety of applications and services, a unified build system using a `Makefile`, and a well-defined project structure.
+This repository is a **Go Monorepo Template** designed to provide a robust and scalable starting point for your projects.
+It includes a well-defined project structure, a unified build system using a `Makefile`, and a curated tech stack perfect for modern web applications, APIs, and command-line tools.

-The primary goal of this template is to offer a clean, maintainable, and scalable environment for building modern web applications, APIs, and command-line tools with Go.
+The primary goal is to offer a clean, maintainable, and efficient environment that lets you focus on building features, not boilerplate.

 ### Target Environments

-All code in this repository is designed to be developed and tested on **macOS** and deployed to **Linux (Ubuntu)**.
+All code is designed to be developed on **macOS** and deployed to **Linux (Ubuntu)**.

 <details>
 <summary><h3>Technology Stack (Click to Expand)</h3></summary>

-This template utilizes a curated set of technologies to ensure a high-quality development experience and a performant end product.
+The technology stack for this template is carefully curated to build high-performance, self-contained Go web applications.
+The philosophy is to lean heavily on Go's robust standard library, supplementing it only where necessary with a minimal set of highly-regarded libraries.
+This approach ensures a high-quality development experience and results in a performant, minimal-dependency application that is simple to deploy and maintain.

 ---

-This stack is for building self-contained, high-performance Go web applications.
-It uses the Go standard library with a few key libraries for a minimal-dependency, easy-to-deploy result.

-### **Core Application & CLI**
+#### **Core Application & CLI**

 - **Language:** [**Go**](https://go.dev/doc/) (v1.22+)
   - A statically typed, compiled language known for performance, concurrency, and single-binary deployments.